sebastiangeiger/learn-elixir/Readme.md

     * ...
   * Implementing Streams:
     * `Stream.cycle`: Infinite Stream from an Enumerable
-    * `Stream.repeatedly`: Execute fn everytime you're asked for an element
+    * `Stream.repeatedly`: Execute fn every time you're asked for an element
     * `Stream.iterate`:
       Takes start_value and fn to produce next_value, next_value is start_value
       of next iteration